Betamovie: BMC-100P and BMC-110

 Released in May 1983.
 The first model and the world's first consumer grade camcorder.
 BMC-100P is the PAL model and BMC-110 is the NTSC model.

 The camera uses a SMF Trinicon tube as its image sensor.
 It features 6X power zoom, manual focus, and an optical viewfinder.
 It requires 35 Lux to operate.
 The BMC-110 only records in BII.

 BMC-200P and BMC-220

 This camera features auto-focus.
 Apart from this, it is identical to the first model.

 BMC-500 and BMC-550

 Released in 1985.
 A substantial redesign.
 This camera uses a CCD sensor and features time and date settings.
 BMC-500 is the last PAL Betamovie.

-GSC-1
+GCS-1

 Released in 1985.
 NTSC model.
 This is an industrial/professional camcorder.
 It is similar to BMC-660.
 However, like BMC-1000, it features an electronic viewfinder.

 BMC-660

 Released in 1986.
 NTSC model.
 This camera records in SuperBeta mode, BII only.